cchurch/api-docs/source/includes/_api_poll.md

 Parameter   | Data Type | Description | Is Required
 ---------   | --------- | ----------- | -----------
-**resource**  | array[string] | Array of one or more string containing which type of data should be retrieved from the provided device/account<br><br>enum: [pre, thumb, video, status, event](#poll) | true event       | array[string] | Array of one or more string containing the event [Four CC](#event-objects) (If resource contains 'event', the array of events specified here will narrow down the scope of retrieved events)
+**resource**  | array[string] | Array of one or more string containing which type of data should be retrieved from the provided device/account<br><br>enum: [pre, thumb, video, status, event](#poll) | true event       | array[string] | Array of one or more string containing the event [Four CC](#event-objects) (if resource contains 'event', the array of events specified here will narrow down the scope of retrieved events)

 <!--TODO: Find out why the video as a feasible resource has been excluded from the above table-->